 Your heart is a muscular pump.
 Its main job is to pump blood around the body.
 It does this by squeezing and relaxing – 90 times a minute if you are a child and 70 times a minute if you are an adult.

-Check with your cardiology specialist for clinic facilities such as a Treadmill that will help detect coronary heart disease.
-Also known as Tolerance Testing, you will be asked to exercise on a treadmill following a protocol while your cardiologist measures your blood pressure intermittently and closely monitors the electrical activity in your heart.
+Exercise Treadmill Test.
+Check with your cardiologist for clinic facilities such as a treadmill that will help detect coronary heart disease.
+Also known as "Tolerance Testing", you will walk or run on a treadmill following a protocol.
+Your cardiologist will measure your blood pressure at regular intervals.
+They will also watch your heart's electrical activity very closely.